ORBIT: FAQs

 How long of an oligo do I need?

-We recommend 120 nt oligos from Sigma ($24), however 90 nt oligos (including the 38 nt attB site) seem to be sufficient for most applications. [oligo len figure]
+We recommend 120 nt oligos from Sigma ($24), however 90 nt oligos (including the 38 nt attB site) seem to be sufficient for most applications.
+We have used longer targeting oligos for other organisms / challenging situations (e.g. 150 bp), or when we want to put short tags / barcodes on the targeting oligo itself (up to 230 bp).

 Should I pay for oligo purification (HPLC / PAGE)?